Vatsalsoni13/Tshirt-Store/README.md

 # Tshirt-Store
 This is a MERN(MongoDB, Express, React, NodeJS) stack project with two payment gateways *Stripe* and *PayPal*.</br>
 I have made this as an application of what I have learnt and learning in this stack.
+This is not one of the perfect ones but I have tried to do my best.

 ### Installation
 Make sure you have <a href="https://nodejs.org/en/download/">NodeJS</a> and <a href="https://www.mongodb.com/try/download/community" >MongoDB</a>.